zhizeguan/Optimization-of-TCP-based-on-NBC-via-Incremental-and-Decremental-Learning/README.md

 This repository contains all the materials concerning the master thesis: **Optimization of Transductive Conformal Predictors using Naive Bayes Classifier via Incremental and Decremental Learning**.

 # Code Structure
-Please, refer to the notebook **optimization-tcp-using-nbc-via-i&d-learning.ipynb** for implementation details.
+Please, refer to the notebook **optimization-of-tcp-using-nbc-via-i&d-learning.ipynb** for implementation details.
 The code in the notebook refers to some ideas from the paper **Exact Optimization of Conformal Predictors via Incremental and Decremental Learning**, and use the utility class eli.py directly.
 You can find the paper, code and utility class in the link: https://github.com/gchers/exact-cp-optimization